leqianyam/CarDashboard/README.md

 ***🧭 Key Features (applies to all tabs):***
 🎛️ Filter Menu: Click the top-left button (Ctrl + Click) to open a side filter panel with:
---Region
+- Region
---Shipping Mode
+- Shipping Mode
---Car Sellers
+- Car Sellers

 Use Ctrl + Click again to close it.